krzysztofbrzozowski/Rust_playground/README.md

              at /rustc/eeb90cda1969383f56a2637cbd3037bdf598841c/library/core/src/ops/function.rs:250:5
 note: Some details are omitted, run with `RUST_BACKTRACE=full` for a verbose backtrace.
 ```
+### error_handling - recoverable errors
+Some basic implementations of recoverable errors and how to not panic

 ## xyz_rustlings
 Exercises to do -> https://github.com/rust-lang/rustlings